Our Story

 2020: With the world working it’s way out of the COVID-19 pandemic, NSW was lucky enough to see amateur sport played with various restrictions.
 Newly promoted to Division 3 of NSW Suburban Rugby Union, Quins were extraordinarily lucky to see half a season of rugby during a difficult time for many less fortunate around the world.

 2021: NSW Rugby sadly saw the first cancelled season after having completed only 9 games before the second wave of COVID-19 hit Sydney.
-All 4 sides were well-placed and will hope to continue that momentum into the 2022 season.

 Sydney Harlequins are confident that the success which they have enjoyed during their relatively short history will continue to have a significantly positive impact upon the future development of the Club.